mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

 ConvFit has the most involved process of adding a function to it's library and it needs to be added in its entirety.

-Firstly, In `ConvTypes.h` add the function name to the enumerated list FitType e.g. `TeixeiraWater`, and in the paramID enum add an entry for each parameter in the function along with a uniqure prefix denoting which function they are for. e.g. `TW_HEIGHT, TW_DIFFCOEFF, TW_TAU, TW_CENTRE`.
-Make sure to preserve the ordering of the current enum and add the parameters of the function along each other.
+Firstly, in `ConvTypes.h` add the function name to the enumerated list FitType e.g. `TeixeiraWater`, and in the paramID enum add an entry for each parameter in the function along with a unique prefix denoting which function they are for. e.g. `TW_HEIGHT, TW_DIFFCOEFF, TW_TAU, TW_CENTRE`.
+Make sure to preserve the ordering of the current enum and add the parameters of the function along with each other.

 Secondly, in ConvTypes.cpp add QDependency for the function as either true or false in the `FitTypeQDepends` map based on if the function is Q dependant.